olgatenison/olgatenison/README.md

 ## Prodjects

+- ["Water Tracker"]([https://oleksandrkravcuk.github.io/Runners-of-code/](https://denys90.github.io/tracker-of-water-frontend/)) A team project, this web application effortlessly tracks water intake.
+It calculates personalized intake based on user data, allowing for easy registration and management of consumption records.
+It provides visual monitoring, detailed statistics, and goal setting to promote a healthier lifestyle.

 - ["Bookshelf"](https://oleksandrkravcuk.github.io/Runners-of-code/) is a vanilla JavaScript group project designed for browsing and collecting detailed book information.
 Users can easily add/remove books from the cart.
 The project includes various features such as authentication, a dark/light theme switch, a "Scroll Up" button, a loader, and user-friendly navigation.

 - ["Movie Search"](https://olgatenison.github.io/movie-search/) - this project is a React application for searching and displaying movie information.
 It uses the themoviedb.org API to fetch data about movies, actors, and reviews.